Welcome

 Special Privileges and Obligations

-The faithful who devoutly visit the basilica and within it participate in any sacred rite or at least recite the Lord’s Prayer and the profession of faith may obtain a plenary indulgence under the usual conditions (sacramental confession, Eucharistic Communion, and prayer for the intention of the Supreme Pontiff):
+The faithful who devoutly visit the basilica and within it participate in any sacred rite or at least recite the Lord’s Prayer and the profession of faith may obtain a plenary indulgence (more details about plenary indulgences can be found here) under the usual conditions (sacramental confession, Eucharistic Communion, and prayer for the intention of the Supreme Pontiff):

 -

-- on the anniversary of the dedication of the same basilica (Consecrated 5 June);
+- on the anniversary of the dedication of the basilica (Consecrated 5 June);

-- on the day of the liturgical celebration of the title – 15 August;
+- on the Solemnity of the Assumption of the Blessed Virgin Mary – 15 August;

 - on the Solemnity of Saints Peter and Paul, Apostles – 29 June;